Nekosia-API/documentation/api-endpoints.md

 ### Session Parameters {#session-parameters}
 - `session` - Type of session (`ip` or `id`).
     - `ip` - Session identified based on the user's IP address.
-    - `id` - Session identified based on a unique user identifier.
+    - `id` (recommended) - Session identified based on a unique user identifier.
 - `id` - Unique user identifier if `session` is set to `id`.
 Otherwise, the parameter is ignored.
 The identifier must meet the following conditions:
     - Length of 6 to 128 characters.
     - No special characters such as: `!@#$%^&*()_+{}|:"<>?`